Iran and Red and Black Colonization: Background

+Content

-In October 1977, the mysterious death of Khomeini's son Mostafa caused the people's dissatisfaction to grow, in part because journalists Nikki Keddie and Yann Richard attributed his death to SAVAK, Iran's secret police.
-In January 1978, in an attempt to reduce religious opposition inciting people against the Shah, the Iranian newspaper Ettela'at published an article entitled "Iran and Red and Black Colonization" which attacked Ruhollah Khomeini.
+In January 1978, in an attempt to reduce religious opposition inciting people against the Shah, the Iranian newspaper Ettela'at published an article entitled "Iran and Red and Black Colonization" referring to an alleged alliance between communist (red) and religious Islamist (black) forces against the reforms of the White Revolution and attacking Ruhollah Khomeini as a foreign agent opposing the reforms and instigating the 15 Khordad uprising.
 The article was published one week after a speech by President Jimmy Carter in which he referred to Iran as an "island of stability" in one of the more troubled areas of the world:

 It was not difficult to find such a man [...]
 They had found him, a man with an unclear past.
 He belonged to the most reactionary and fundamentalist classes.
 Despite foreign support, he did not wield any influence whatsoever, and longed therefore for an opportunity, to dedicate himself to political adventurism and hoped to gain fame in this way.
 Ruhollah Khomeini was the most suitable character which red and black colonialism could have possibly found.
 The shameful events of 1963 are to be counted against his conscience [...] and his name survives in living memory entirely due to the shameful events of 1963.
 In that time he attempted to execute the plans of red and black colonialism, by revolting against land reform, against the emancipation of women and the nationalization of the forests, thereby costing the lives of innocent people.

 A few weeks before the revolt it became known in Tehran that an Arab adventurer by the name of Mohammad Tofigh al-Gheisi had been apprehended with ten million Rial in cash, being carried in his briefcase.
 That cash was to have been transferred to certain individuals.

 Thankfully, the Iranian revolution succeeded.
 The resistance of the landlords and elements of the Tudeh Party was crushed and the ground leveled for the creation of the path toward progress and social justice.
 The events of 1963, however, will remain a painful memory in the history of Iran.
 Millions of believers will not forget, how the enemies of the nation united when their interests so demanded, even if they found themselves taking the form of the clergy.